Tsang Man Fai

-Tsang Man Fai (曾文輝 (zang^{1} man^{4} fai^{1}), born 2 August 1991) is a former Hong Kong professional footballer who played as a goalkeeper.
+Tsang Man Fai (曾文輝 (zang^{1} man^{4} fai^{1}), born 2 August 1991) is a Hong Kong former professional footballer who played as a goalkeeper.

 Club career

 Rangers

-Tsang Man Fai had his first appearance of professional football match on 19 February 2011, which is a Hong Kong First Division League match, Pegasus versus Fourway Rangers.
+Tsang had his first professional appearance on 19 February 2011, which was a Hong Kong First Division League match Pegasus versus Fourway Rangers.
 He scored a goal in the penalty area of his team and assisted his teammate Makhosonke Bhengu to score the winning goal in his first professional match.

 Pegasus

 He was loaned to Pegasus in January 2012.

 Yokohama FC Hong Kong

-During summer of 2012, Tsang Man Fai joined fellow First Division club Yokohama FC Hong Kong.
+During the summer of 2012, Tsang joined fellow First Division club Yokohama FC Hong Kong.

 South China

 On 28 June 2013, Tsang joined defending champions South China after spending a season at Yokohama FC Hong Kong.
 He is given jersey number 1 which was previously worn by Yapp Hung Fai, who left South China and joined Chinese Super League club Guizhou Renhe.